 Adding A Hot Tub

 Adding a hot tub to your property makes it marketable, however most larger size hot tubs can draw power of 50 to 60 amps.
 This will definitely place you in a situation to do some rewiring.
 A 100 amp power service is simply just not enough power in which case you would need to go up to a 200 amp service.
-This can be costly however it you can afford the hot tub well…
+This can be costly, however if you can afford the hot tub well…chances are you should invest some money in the rewire as well.

 In this article we talked about the basic costs to rewire a house.
 We also talked about the added expenses that can increase the price.
 In closing thought, do your homework, choose the right company and make sure you get a clear quote or contract from the chosen electrical company.